-- For compressor stations over 750kW, the 'function' of the piping system shall also be labeled. - For all other asset areas piping systems can be labeled with the following information: - Pipe contents - Normal flow direction - New Workers will receive orientation on the contents, hazards, and operation of unlabeled piping systems in their workplace.
+- For compressor stations over 750kW, the 'function' of the piping system shall also be labeled. - For all other asset areas piping systems can be labeled with the following information: - o Pipe contents - Normal flow direction - New Workers will receive orientation on the contents, hazards, and operation of unlabeled piping systems in their workplace.

-The table below provides guidance for pipe labeling.
+Table 27 provides guidance for pipe labeling.

-Table 30: Pipe Labeling Guide
+Table 27: Pipe Labeling Guide